Compact genetic algorithm

 The compact genetic algorithm maintains a real-valued prototype vector that represents the probability that each component is expressed in a candidate solution.
 The following algorithm provides a pseudocode of the compact genetic algorithm to maximize a cost function.
 The parameter n indicates the number of probabilities of updating the conflicting bits at each iteration.

-The vector update parameter (n) influences the amount of updates of the probabilities at each iteration of the algorithm.
+The vector update parameter (n) influences the quantity of probability updates at each iteration of the algorithm.
 The vector update parameter (n) can be considered comparable to the population size parameter in the genetic algorithm.
-The first ones results demonstrate that cGA can be comparable to a standard genetic algorithm on classical binary string optimization problems (such as OneMax).
+The first results demonstrate that cGA can be compared to a standard genetic algorithm on classical binary string optimization problems (such as OneMax).
 The algorithm can be considered to have converged if the vector probabilities are all equal to 0 or 1.